Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Sling TV is one of the first companies to explore the world of live TV streaming without a cable company.
-The company has struggled to catch on in recent times, especially when compared to Netflix or Hulu Plus, but it is slowly gaining momentum.
+The company has struggled to catch on in recent times, especially when compared to top-rated streaming services like Netflix or Hulu Plus.

 If you’re looking to lower your cable bill or satellite TV bill, you can’t go wrong with Sling TV.
 It offers a good number of channels packages and extra features without breaking the bank.